Skip to main content

 (E) Contracts for service

-A provider shall provide upon request, each contract for service in effect during the reporting period for which the cost of the service from any subcontractor, individual, or organization is ten thousand dollars or more in a twelve-month period or for the services of a sole proprietor or partnership where there is no cost incurred and the imputed value of the service is ten thousand dollars or more in a twelve-month period.
+A provider will provide upon request, each contract for service in effect during the reporting period for which the cost of the service from any subcontractor, individual, or organization is ten thousand dollars or more in a twelve-month period or for the services of a sole proprietor or partnership where there is no cost incurred and the imputed value of the service is ten thousand dollars or more in a twelve-month period.
 For the purposes of this paragraph:

 (1) "Contract for service" is defined as the component of a contract that details services provided exclusive of supplies and equipment.
 It includes any contract which details services, supplies, and equipment to the extent the value of the service component is ten thousand dollars or more within a twelve-month period.